alextuma/TPL-ThymioII/README.md

 In case of an error message in MATLAB, an environment variable on the Windows Computer has to be created: go to: environment variables -> systemvariables -> new: MATLAB_JAVA - C:\Program Files\Java\jre1.8.0_121 (or actual java installation)

-For further information, see the paper TPL-ThymioII_-_Teller-Tuma.
+For further information, see the paper TPL-ThymioII_-_Teller_Tuma.